sanskrit/raw_etexts_english/blogs/manasataramgini/2006/02/2006-02-03_the-herb-grids-of-the-kubjika-mata.md

 Using this grid and numerical system various prescriptions may be coded by the practioner.
-Thus, we are told of a prescription thus: tri-dashAkShesha-bhujagair lepAt strI sUyate sukhaM ||
+Thus, we are told of a prescription thus: tri-dashAkShesha-bhujagair lepAt strI sUyate sukham ||
 Which means: For easy delivery a woman may use a paste made from tri (3); dasha (10); akShi (eyes=2); isha (rudra=11); bhujaga (nAga=8).
 Some applications might have a magical slant: tithi-dig-yuga-bANaish cha